nodesocket/baseball-stats.net/docs/index.md

 # "Baseball fans are junkies, and their heroin is the statistic." <small>- Robert S. Weider</small>

+Justin Verlander in Game 2 of the ALCS in Houston was a magnificent work of art.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/_Xb3FNEQ1o0?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

 ## [Hitting](/hitting/avg/)

 Common baseball [hitting statistics](/hitting/avg/) with formulas, definitions, and factoids.